 These nurses work with patients and staff to reduce the spread of infection.
 They may create infection control plans and educate other staff on prevention methods like proper sanitary practices.
 Certification is available through the Certification Board of Infection Control and Epidemiology, Inc. If epidemiology, germs and the spread of diseases has always interested you, this could be the specialty for you!

 Space nurses study the effects of space travel on humans, and in theory care for patients in space.
 The Space Nursing Society may only have 400 members worldwide, but if space colonization ever becomes a reality, demand for this currently very niche specialty may increase rapidly.
 Lt.
-Dolores O’Hara is widely considered the first space nurse, and you can learn more about her here.
+Dolores O’Hara is widely considered the first space nurse.
 While this nursing specialty is not in demand currently, it is an interesting look at a very specific specialty.

 So there you have it – everything from nursing right out of your favorite science fiction novel to a nursing field for computer science-minded folks.
 If you didn’t find something that interests you here, there are many, many more specializations from which to choose.
 If you want to take the first step, Utica College has two locations in Syracuse, New York and Tampa, Florida, with a 16-month online nursing program that results in a bachelor of science in nursing.